department-of-veterans-affairs/va.gov-team/platform/research/draft-documents/trauma-conversation-guide-template.md

 ### If I feel teary or emotional
 *Turn off my camera and/or say,* I need to step away for a moment.

+Read Platform page on research safety [GET LINK FROM CLAYTON].

-### If no clinician observer and you notice something
+### If no clinician and you notice something
 I want to remind you that VA can help connect you to mental health services--even if you're not enrolled in VA health care.
 To access services right away, call or go to any VA medical center at any time 24/7 or any Vet Center during clinic hours.
 You can also call 877-222-8387, Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.
 That's 877-222-8387.

 *If the participant looks like they need help right now...*